Mechanism of Action

 Selenium has several decades of track record in supplementation.
 Selenomethionine shows favourable digestive tolerance at nutritional doses.

-The European upper safety limit is set at 300 µg per day from all dietary and supplementary sources combined.
+The European safety limit was lowered to 255 µg per day in 2023, from all dietary and supplementary sources combined.
 Beyond this threshold, chronic excessive intake can trigger selenosis.
 It presents as garlic-like breath, brittle nails and hair loss.
 These signs are reversible upon discontinuation of excessive supplementation.

 Selenium supplementation is not recommended for individuals whose serum status is already elevated.
-The SELECT trial identified an increased risk of type 2 diabetes in a supplemented group whose baseline status was adequate.
+A controlled trial in 1,202 adults measured, at 200 µg per day, a rise in type 2 diabetes risk.
+It was sharpest in participants whose baseline blood selenium was highest.
 This observation reinforces the relevance of an approach calibrated to individual biological profile.

 Pregnant or breastfeeding women should consult a healthcare professional before any supplementation.
 Documented drug interactions are rare, but selenium may interact with certain medications containing heavy metals.